vpand/icpp/doc/icpp-server.md

 # User Manual of icpp-server

 ## Summarization
 ICPP-SERVER is a remote server daemon which loads icpp-gadget as its C++ interpreter, waiting for iopad to send the interpretable object to execute.

 ## How it works
+When running this server side tool, it'll load the icpp-gadget interpreter library and listen at port 24703, waiting for iopad's connection and commands.
+It's useful for remote Linux/Android/iOS systems.

 ## Usage
 ```sh